appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/README.md

-# APIs
+# REST APIs

 APIs are sets of definitions and protocols that enable communication and interaction between software applications using a limited number of instructions.
 APIs serve as messengers, passing requests from one application to another and instantly returning a response.
 With Appsmith, you can connect with a wide range of tools and platforms; if there isn't a native integration with a datasource, you can connect through the REST API interface.

-### Connecting to a REST API
+### Connecting to REST API

-You can choose to create a one-off query by clicking on the “**+**” icon next to **“Datasources”** and selecting “**REST API**".
+You can choose to connect to a REST API by clicking on the “**+**” icon next to **“Datasources”** and selecting “**REST API**".

-In the context of a REST API, one-off queries are typically used when someone needs a quick answer to a specific question or problem, rather than engaging in a longer, more involved process.
+In the context of a REST API, these queries are typically used when someone needs a quick answer to a specific question or problem, rather than engaging in a longer, more involved process.
 They're often used to retrieve or manipulate data from a server in real-time.

  <VideoEmbed host="youtube" videoId="IptCmvKdbog" title="Add new API" caption="Add new REST API"/>